 3. Create a vision for change

 4. Communicate the vision

 5. Remove obstacles

 In Charlotte, as with many groups with whom we’ve used this exercise, we saw a tendency for people to put Create a vision for change (#3) at the top.
 But this overlooks a critical component of moving the organizational culture along with the strategic change you are trying to make: you must first engage people in identifying the challenge and Create urgency (#1) that will drive and sustain the change process.

-It's no accident, by the way, that this involves engaging both hearts (feeling and internalizing a sense of urgency) and minds (cognitively identifying and articulating the challenge).
+It’s no accident, by the way, that this involves engaging both hearts (internalizing a sense of urgency) and minds (cognitively identifying and articulating the challenge).